Frequently Asked Questions

 Graduates of SITE are eligible for Florida certification for elementary education, grades K through 6.

 An EPI is an alternative certification program authorized by the Florida Department of Education and available to individuals who have completed a bachelor’s degree in an area other than education.
-SITE also has National program accreditation through NCATE (National Council for Accreditation of Teacher Education)
+The SITE program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 The transfer of credit hours to another school is totally dependent upon the other school’s policy regarding credit transfer.

 The number of students accepted into the SITE program is dependent upon the number of mentors and schools that are available to host the SITE program.
 We currently use schools in Alachua County.

 The application deadline for a Summer admission is February 11th.
 The SITE program is a 3 semester (Summer -Fall-Spring) program.
 Students are admitted for the summer term only.

 Yes, please see the information provided on the School of Teaching & Learning website for M.Ed. admissions.